Naspwon/yolo/explanation.md

 To achieve the task the following git workflow was used:

 1. Fork the repository from the original repository.
-2. Clone the repo: `git@github.com:Maubinyaachi/yolo-Microservice.git`
+2. Clone the repo: `git clone https://github.com/Naspwon/yolo.git`
 3. Create a .gitignore file to exclude unnecessary     files and directories from version control.
 4. Added Dockerfile for the client to the repo:
 `git add client/Dockerfile`